 Fixed-term contracts often last one to two years and require a one-month termination notice from both sides.
 With indefinite tenancy agreements, there’s no need to renew the contract.
 There may be a minimum rental period, and you still need to give notice to terminate the contract.

-Dutch rental law usually favours the tenant rather than the landlord.
+Dutch rental law usually favors the tenant rather than the landlord.
 This means your landlord won’t be able to evict you without a good cause.
 As a tenant, you are often responsible to pay for minor repairs like a clogged sink and tenant-caused damages.
 Often the landlord will pay for bigger repairs.
 Lastly, don’t forget to remove any of your belongings or additions you have made to the house before moving out.
 This may affect your deposit!

 Our top tips for looking for housing in the Netherlands